NASA-AMMOS/slim/documentation/starter-kits/README.md

 ## Code of Conduct

 The code of conduct is typically a document that provides guidance to a project team on *how* the team members should interact with each other.
-It identifies behaviors that are deemed problematic, provides contact information for addressing grievances, and finally lists key responses that team leadership should / will take for problematic behavior.
+It identifies behaviors that are helpful for building a better development community, provides contact information for addressing grievances (should they arise), and finally lists key responses that team leadership should / will take for dealing with unexpected behavior.
 Below are some examples to expedite the incorporation of a code of conduct.

 ### Contributor Covenant Template